 The Arizona Department of Environmental Quality settled air and water quality violations with the company at a cost of $312,000, part of which will pay for the company's environmental management system.

-Here's a snapshot of personnel moves, mergers and acquisitions, and awards that were announced in February.
+Here's a snapshot of personnel moves, recognition, contracts awards, partnerships, and new company names that were announced in March.

 Those who violate the ban can face stiff penalties, including fines up to $1,000 per violation and an additional $1,000 per day the violation occurs.

 The Northeast States for Coordinated Air Use Management has released a report that claims pollution control technologies are available and already at work in many plants.

 Food Express cleans up its wastewater with an oil skimmer attached to a separation tank designed by the company's president.

 In response to an agreement with Riverkeeper, EPA is seeking comment on its proposed regulations to minimize fish impingement and entrainment in cooling water systems.

 The Automation Federation serves as the “Voice of Automation” by providing advocacy and industry-wide strategic analysis and coordination through its member organizations.

 "There are just over 1 million employers in California and of those, only 42 are current SHARP recipients," said Cal/OSHA Area Manager Kelly Howard.

 Richard Brodsky with Demos, a national policy center, and three other groups have filed Freedom of Information Act requests prompted by the nuclear disaster in Sendai, Japan.